A set of adjusting sleeves is an important accessory in the F series jig packages and template upgrades.

 Once you have adjusted the cutter to get a good fit, you should get the same fit every time, no matter what timber thickness timber you use.

 Finally, your instruction manual has full details on cutting accurate finger joints!
-We recommend that you purchase the Finger joint demonstration DVD.
+We recommend that you purchase the Finger joint demonstration video.
 It’s a visual representation of the finger joint chapter in the instruction manual.

 Please note: postage will be added when we process your order.